Jack-Works/bayesian-conspiracy/source/_posts/2021/Write-library-for-any-ECMAScript-environment.md

 # End of the tour

-Now our library is zero host dependency.
+Now our library has zero host dependency.
 If someone wants to use this library in a special environment, they can import the core file and create their instance without patching your library.

 ```js
 // some unusual env